 All manuscripts should be submitted online at http://www.jaccsubmit.org.
-Manuscript submissions should conform to the guidelines set forth in the ‘‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication’’ available from http://www.ICMJE.org and most recently updated in April 2010.
+Manuscript submissions should conform to the guidelines set forth in the ‘‘Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations),’’ available from http://www.ICMJE.org and most recently updated in 2013.

 The text should be structured as Introduction, Methods, Results, and Discussion.
 Use headings and subheadings in the Methods, Results, and Discussion sections.
 Every reference, figure, and table should be cited in the text according to order of mention.

-Manuscripts should be submitted with a cover letter stating: 1) the paper is not under consideration elsewhere; 2) none of the paper’s contents have been previously published; 3) all authors have read and approved the manuscript; and 4) the full disclosure of any potential conflict of interest (see “Relationship with Industry Policy”).
+Authors must agree to the following ICJME statements.
+These questions will be part of the submission process and manuscripts will not be reviewed until they are confirmed: 1) The paper is not under consideration elsewhere; 2) none of the paper’s contents, with the exception of abstracts, have been previously published; 3) all authors have read and approved the manuscript; 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved; 5) the full disclosure of any relationship with industry (see “Relationship with Industry Policy”) or that no such relationship exists.
 Exceptions must be explained.
 If there is no conflict of interest, this should also be stated in the cover letter.

 The corresponding author should be specified in the cover letter, who will receive all editorial communications.
 The Editorial Office will contact the corresponding author for submission queries.A short paragraph telling the editors why the authors think their paper merits publication priority may be included in the cover letter.
 Potential reviewers may be suggested in the cover letter, as well as reviewers to avoid.

 Include the title, authors’ names (including full first and last names and middle initial and degrees), total word count, and a brief title of no more than 45 characters.
 List the departments and institutions with which the authors are affiliated, and indicate the specific affiliations if the work is generated from more than one institution (use the footnote symbols given under “Tables”).
-Also provide information on grants, contracts, and other forms of financial support, and list the cities and states of all foundations, funds, and institutions involved in the work.
-Include any relationship with industry (see “Relationship With Industry Policy”).
+Please list authors’ current email addresses as well.
+Also provide information on grants, contracts, and other forms of financial support.
+List the cities and states of all foundations, funds, and institutions involved in the work.
+This must include the full disclosure of any relationship with industry (see “Relationship With Industry Policy”).
 If there are no relationships with industry, this should be stated.
 Under the heading “Address for correspondence,” give the full name and complete postal address of the author to whom communications, printer’s proofs, and reprint requests should be sent.
 Also provide telephone and fax numbers and an e-mail address.